Apollo1840/leetCoding/special_topics/input_island.md

 ```

 #### 1926 shiping out
-Task: shorest time to escape the grid
+Task: shorest time to escape the grid.